Testing & Evaluation FAQs

 Do you have a grade-placement test?

 A standardized-achievement and/or abilities test can be used as a general guideline when admitting a new school student, but achievement tests should not be used alone to determine a student’s grade placement.
-BJU Press publishes a Scope and Sequence that lists the concepts taught at each grade level in the BJU Press curriculum; this information can guide you in your grade-placement decisions.
+BJU Press publishes a Scope and Sequence that lists the concepts taught at each grade level in BJU Press Textbooks; this information can guide you in your grade-placement decisions.

 How many Identification Sheets should I order for my school?